 We are facing potentially devastating impacts of climate change, and we need land management that provides environmental, economic and social benefits, to help build a more resilient rural sector.

 Who is involved?

-The programme is being delivered over the course of four residential sessions between January and April 2020, with each session running over two days.
+The pilot programme was delivered over the course of two residential sessions and a series of online webinars between January and October 2020.

-Participants work towards a Leadership Development Plan to balance economic, social and environmental priorities within the landscape they manage, influence policy in Scotland, and engage with communities and stakeholders.
-They also put together a Personal Development Plan to develop their strategic and leadership skills.
+Participants worked towards a Landscape Management Plan to balance economic, social and environmental priorities within the landscape they manage, influence policy in Scotland, and engage with communities and stakeholders.

-Leadership coaching between sessions helps participants turn their aspirations into tailored project plans they can act on.
+Leadership coaching between sessions helped participants turn their aspirations into tailored project plans they can act on.

 Got a question?
 Find out how to get in touch with our Scotland team.